base/base/docs/specs/experimental/cannon-fault-proof-vm-mt.md

 Writing to and reading from standard output, input and error streams have no effect on the FPVM state.
 FPVM implementations may use them for debugging purposes as long as I/O is stateless.

-All I/O operations are restricted to a maximum of 4 bytes per operation.
+All I/O operations are restricted to a maximum of `WordSize` bytes per operation.
-Any read or write syscall request exceeding this limit will be truncated to 4 bytes.
+Any read or write syscall request exceeding this limit will be truncated to `WordSize` bytes.
-Consequently, the return value of read/write syscalls is at most 4, indicating the actual number of bytes read/written.
+Consequently, the return value of read/write syscalls is at most `WordSize` bytes, indicating the actual number of bytes read/written.

 ### Standard Streams